-- 10% of the non-voting shares of any one issuer: - 10% of the bonds of any one issuer; - 25% of the shares of any fund; - 10% of the money market instruments of any one issuer.
+- 10% of the non-voting equities of any one issuer;

+- 10% of the bonds of any one issuer;

+- 25% of the shares of any fund;

+10% of the money market instruments of any one issuer.

-The limits laid down in the second, third and fourth indents may be disregarded at the time of acquisition if at that time the gross amount of the bonds or of the money market instruments, or the net amount of the investments in issue, cannot be calculated.
+The limits provided for in the second, third and fourth indents may be disregarded at the time of purchase if at that time the gross amount of the bonds or of the money market instruments, or the net amount of outstanding fund shares, cannot be calculated.

-- I) The investment limits specified in B. k) shall not be applied to: - securities and money market instruments issued or guaranteed by a member state of the European Union or its local authorities: - securities and money market instruments issued or guaranteed by a state that is not a member state of the European Union; - securities and money market instruments issued by public international bodies of which one or more member states of the European Union are members: - shares held by the Investment Company in the capital of a company incorporated in a state that is not a member state of the European Union, investing its assets mainly in the securities of issuing bodies having their registered offices in that state, where under the legislation of that state such a holding represents the only way in which the Investment Company can invest in the securities of issuers from that state.
-This derogation, however, shall apply only if in its
+- The investment limits specified in B. (k) shall not be applied to: - securities and money market instruments issued or guaranteed by a member state of the European Union or its local authorities; - securities and money market instruments issued or guaranteed by a state that is not a member state of the European Union: - securities and money market instruments issued by public international bodies of which one or more member states of the European Union are members; - shares held by the respective sub-fund in the capital of a company incorporated in a state that is not a member state of the European Union, investing its assets mainly in the securities of issuing bodies having their registered offices in that state, where under the legislation of that state such a holding represents the only way in which the sub-fund can invest in the securities of issuers from that state.
+This derogation, however, shall apply only if in its investment policy the company from the state that is not a member state of the European Union complies with the limits specified in B. (a), (b), (c), (d), (e), (f) and (g), (i) and (k).
+Where these limits are exceeded, article 49 of the Law of 2010 shall apply; - shares held by one or more investment companies in the capital of subsidiary companies that only conduct certain management, advisory or marketing activities with regard to the repurchase of shares at the request of shareholders in the country where the subsidiary is located, and do so exclusively on behalf of the investment company or investment companies. - m) Notwithstanding the limits specified in B. (k) and (l), the maximum limits specified in B. (a), (b), (c), (d), (e) and (f) for investments in equities and/or debt securities of any one issuer are 20% when the objective of the investment policy is to replicate the composition of a certain index or an index by using leverage.
+This is subject to the condition that - the composition of the index is sufficiently diversified: - the index represents an adequate benchmark for the market to which it refers; - mark for the market to which it refers;the index is published in an appropriate manner

-- investment policy the company from the state that is not a member state of the European Union complies with the limits specified in B. a), b), c), d), e), f) and g), i) and k).
-Where these limits are exceeded, article 49 of the Law of 2010 shall apply; - shares held by one or more investment companies in the capital of subsidiary companies that only conduct certain management, advisory or marketing activities with regard to the repurchase of shares at the request of shareholders in the country where the subsidiary is located, and do so exclusively on behalf of the investment company or investment companies. - m) Notwithstanding the limits specified in B. k) and I), the maximum limits specified in B. a), b), c), d), e) and f) for investments in shares and/or debt securities of any one issuer are 20% when the objective of the investment policy is to replicate the composition of a certain index or an index by using leverage.
-This is subject to the condition that - the composition of the index is sufficiently diversified; - the index represents an adequate benchmark for the market to which it refers; - the index is published in an appropriate manner; - the maximum limit is 35% where that proves to be justified by exceptional market conditions, in particular in regulated markets where certain transferable securities or money market instruments are highly dominant.
-An investment up to this limit is only permitted for one single issuer. - n) Each sub-fund's global exposure relating to derivative instruments must not exceed the total net value of its portfolio.
+The maximum limit is 35% where that proves to be justified by exceptional market condi-

+- tions, in particular in regulated markets where certain transferable securities or money market instruments are highly dominant.
+An investment up to this limit is only permitted for one single issuer. - n) A sub-fund's global exposure relating to derivative instruments must not exceed the total net value of its portfolio.
 The exposure is calculated taking into account the current value of the underlying instruments, the counterparty risk, future market movements and the time available to liquidate the positions.

-Each sub-fund may invest in derivatives as part of its investment strategy and within the limits specified in B. g), provided that the global exposure to the underlying instruments does not exceed in aggregate the investment limits specified in B. a), b), c), d), e) and f).
+A sub-fund may invest in derivatives as part of its investment strategy and within the limits specified in B. (g), provided that the global exposure to the underlying instruments does not exceed in aggregate the investment limits specified in B. (a), (b), (c), (d), (e) and (f).